-Ms Gabrielle Trainor is a non-executive director and advisor whose experience covers twenty years involved in boards in the public and private sectors.
+Ms Gabrielle Trainor is a non-executive director and advisor whose experience covers more than twenty years involved in the governance of organisations in the public and private sectors.
 Her background is as a lawyer, newspaper journalist, public sector executive and consultant in issues management, public policy and corporate affairs.

-Ms Trainor is a director of organisations including the Barangaroo Delivery Authority, Cape York Partnership, the GWS Giants Australian football club and Business Events Sydney.
-She is a member of the board of trustees of the University of Western Sydney and of the Charlie Perkins Education Trust.
+Ms Trainor is a director of organisations including two ANZ Banking Group subsidiary boards, the Barangaroo Delivery Authority, Clarius Limited, Cape York Partnership, and Business Events Sydney.
+She is a Commissioner of the AFL, a member of the board of trustees of Western Sydney University and of the Charlie Perkins Education Trust.
 She chairs the National Film and Sound Archive and Barnardo’s Australia.
-She has been a director of the NSW State Rail Authority, Rail Access Corporation, State Transit Authority, Power Facilities, VicUrban and Infrastructure Partners Investment Trust and was a member of the advisory board of Leighton Contractors.
+She has been a director of entities including the NSW State Rail Authority, Rail Access Corporation, State Transit Authority, Power Facilities, VicUrban and Infrastructure Partners Investment Trust and was a member of the advisory board of Leighton Contractors.

-Ms Trainor holds a Bachelor of Laws from the University of Melbourne, a Master of Arts from the University of Western Sydney, is a Fellow of the Australian Institute of Company Directors and an Honorary Associate in the Graduate School of Government at the University of Sydney.
+Ms Trainor holds a Bachelor of Laws from the University of Melbourne and is admitted as a barrister and solicitor of the Supreme Court of Victoria.
+She holds a Master of Arts from Western Sydney University and is a Fellow of the AICD and an Honorary Associate in the Graduate School of Government at the University of Sydney.